 Unless you're using DroneDeploy's Ag Tools for stand count or the like, fly as high as the law allows and get as much area as you can into every shot.
 The more tie points stitching software can find between overlapping images, the more likely it is you’ll have a useable product.

 Most farm implements work on scales of feet, not inches.
-Flying at 400 foot above ground level still gives GSDs of around 4 inches or better in many cases; and even if native resolution was still a foot or two per pixel, we’d still have to dumb the data down to make it functional for the likes of analysis software such as SMS, SST or Apex.
+Flying at 400 feet above ground level still gives GSDs of around 4 inches or better in many cases; and even if the native resolution was still a foot or two per pixel, we’d still have to dumb the data down to make it functional for the likes of analysis software such as SMS, SST or Apex.

 There comes a point of diminishing returns with respect to acquiring too much data.
 The goal is to maximize the efficacy of flights.
 Flying higher also gives us the added bonus of being able to cover more ground (a lot) faster; but short of the regulations changing, what we can do is dial in image overlap.
 DroneDeploy gives options to modify both sidelap (cross-track) and frontlap (along-track).
 This DroneDeploy blog post does a fantastic job of illustrating the difference in percent overlap, so I’m not gonna cover old ground here, but understanding overlap can mean more efficient flying.

 You should also expect optimal overlap to vary on the same field as a season progresses and crops change.
-More homogenous areas need more quite a bit more overlap to stitch (if they do at all), and what worked for wheat in the spring probably won’t work for milo in the fall.
+More homogenous areas need quite a bit more overlap to stitch (if they do at all), and what worked for wheat in the spring probably won’t work for milo in the fall.

 Temporal change offenders include: